 Parents/Guardians and Students are required to sign and return the electronic Handbook Acknowledgement and Pledge or this Handbook Acknowledgement and Pledge, which is also provided as separate loose page with the Handbook.

-Name of Student: \\\\\

-Student Acknowledgement and Pledge

-I acknowledge receiving and/or being provided electronic access to the Student/Parent Handbook and School Board policy on student behavior.
-I have read these materials and understand all rules, responsibilities and expectations.
-In order to help keep my school safe, I pledge to adhere to all School and School District rules, policies and procedures.

-I understand that the Student/Parent Handbook and School District policies may be amended during the year and that such changes are available on the School District website or in the school office.

-I understand that my failure to return this acknowledgement and pledge will not relieve me from being responsible for knowing or complying with School and School District rules, policies and procedures.
+Name of Student: Student Acki nowledgement and Pledge and School Board policy on student behav vided electronic access to the Student/Parent Handbook ior.
+I have read these materials and understand all rules, to help keep my school safe, I pledge to adhere to all and procedures. ook and School District policies may be amended during e on the School District website or in the school office. · · · · · · · · · · · · · · · · · · · acknowledgement and pledge will not relieve me from ing with School and School District rules, policies and Student Signature Date Parent/Gua rdian Acknowledgement vided electronic access to the Student/Parent Handbook ior.
+I have read these materials and understand all rules, ook and School District policies may be amended during e on the School District website or in the school office. • acknowledgement will not relieve me or my child from ing with School and School District rules, policies and Parent/Guardian Signature Date

-Student Signature

-Parent/Guardian Acknowledgement

-I acknowledge receiving and/or being provided electronic access to the Student/Parent Handbook and School Board policy on student behavior.
-I have read these materials and understand all rules, responsibilities and expectations.

-I understand that the Student/Parent Handbook and School District policies may be amended during the year and that such changes are available on the School District website or in the school office.

-I understand that my failure to return this acknowledgement will not relieve me or my child from being responsible for knowing or complying with School and School District rules, policies and procedures.

-Parent/Guardian Signature